LOW DOSE ATROPINE FOR SYMPTOMATIC RELIEF

 A Brief Introduction

 The commercially-available strength (1%) produces very large dilation of the pupils and paralyzes accommodation (eye's focusing ability) and can lasts for up to several days.
-At that strength it has very specific and justifiable uses, but the side effects of extreme sensitivity to light from a widely dilated pupil and loss of ability to focus up close make it unacceptable for use.
+At that strength it is very rarely used because the side effects of extreme sensitivity to light and loss of ability to focus up close.
 For eye exams in the office, we use a much shorter acting agent, usually tropicamide.

 HOW YOU SEE YOUR FLOATERS: